The New SEO: Why Trust and Expertise Matter More Than Keywords

 For years, keyword research was the centre of every SEO conversation.
 Pick the right keyword, hit the right density, follow the right formula, and you’d climb the rankings.

-Keywords still matter — but not in the way people think
+Keywords still matter, just not in the way people think

 Related: 7 Best Free Keyword Research Tools for SEO